 Spruance often set Bible stories in modern settings to comment on contemporary issues or to illustrate events in his own life.
 Sometimes sacred subjects simply provided a visual language to interpret universal themes like the human struggle with evil.
 Said Spruance: “I’m one of those peculiar artists who likes to go back to the Bible for inspiration again and again, not necessarily because of the religious content but because of the universal content.”
 Spruance’s style became more abstract in later years, but the preoccupation with biblical themes remains unchanged.

 The lithographs by Spruance in the Sacred Art Collection reflect this artistic evolution.
-Pieta-From the Sea (1943), Resurrection (1944), and Havoc in Heaven (1948) display a stylized realism, much like the work of Bellows and American Regionalist Artist Thomas Hart Benton.
+Pieta-From the Sea (1943), Resurrection (1944), Behold the Man (1947), Havoc in Heaven (1948), and Jacob and the Angel (1952) display a stylized realism, much like the work of Bellows and American Regionalist Artist Thomas Hart Benton.
 Two Angels (1955) and Black Friday (1958) in both black and white and color versions show increasing distortion of form and jagged, expressive line work.
 Galilee (1961) and Tobias & the Angel (1967) are constructed, largely, from abstract shapes with clear figurative elements.
 Spruance never wanted to lose meaning in his experiments with modernist forms.

 Biographical material from Benton Spruance: The Artist and the Man by Lloyd M. Abernethy (Associated University Presses, Inc.:1988)